Mikey-E/nerfbaselines-grocery/README.md

 - Create a results directory for keeping info about training runs.
 - With that being done, you'll be able to stay organized with training run commands in similar form to: nerfbaselines train --method instant-ngp --data datasets/mipnerf360/kitchen --output results/ingp_kitchen
+- Set env variable NERFBASELINES_PREFIX to wherever you want new environments to be made.

 ---- END fork preamble ----